Overview of Kidney Infection

 Most of the kidney infections are caused by bacteria and viruses that enter the kidney through the urinary tract.
 The bacteria multiply from the urethra to the kidneys.
 Other causes include:

 - Infection from some other part of the body might travel through the bloodstream and infect the kidneys.

 - Any blockage in the urine flow can also spread kidney infection.

 Symptoms of Kidney Infection

 Usually, kidney infection symptoms are almost identical to a bladder infection.
-Moreover, if an UTI infection is already present, the risk of the kidneys getting infected are much higher.
+Moreover, if a UTI infection is already present, the risk of the kidneys getting infected is much higher.
 These are some of the common characteristic symptoms:

 - Burning sensation when passing urine